 Congratulations, you’re either in a position where your company has granted you Restricted Stock Units (RSUs) or you’ve recently accepted an offer that includes them in your compensation package.
 Restricted stock units are a terrific benefit.
-When planned for correctly they can be a major catalyst propelling you towards your financial goals if understood and planned for correctly.
+When planned for correctly they can be a major catalyst propelling you towards your financial goals.

 Creating Your Plan